TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 To the south of the village is a large clearing in the forest.
 This is often used for village festivals.

+### Silvanus Shrine

+> The shrine is well kept

+Tracks to Council of Elders

+Letter to Silvanus apparently written from Lady Glynlamin.

+Encounter

 ## Special events

 ### Wolf attack